How to Choose the Right Size Pet Travel Carrier with Wheels for Your Dog or Cat

 • Car Travel: In a car, you want the carrier to be snug enough that it doesn't slide around excessively during braking or turns, but still allow your pet to move.

-• I used to just toss my dog's carrier in the back seat, but after a particularly bumpy ride where it slid forward, I learned to strap it in.
+It's tempting to just toss a dog's carrier in the back seat, but one bumpy ride where it slides forward shows why you should strap it in.
 Safety first, people!

 • Vet Visits: Even for short trips to the vet, a correctly sized carrier reduces stress.
 A cat that feels secure is less likely to try and escape and become a furry projectile in your car.